carlsednaoui/coursebacon/README.md

 ## Round 1

-Merge all 3 tables (course, book, tutorial) - call this table "Resource" with a resrouce type (for course, book, etc)

-__Migrations__

-$ rails g migration Resource title:string url:string description:text user_id:integer tags:????? curriculum_id:integer type:string

-$ rails g migration Curriculum ??resources??belonging??to??curriculum

 curriculum has many resources
-a resource CAN belong to a curriculum
+a resource can belong to a curriculum

 ## Round 2